makersmansion/makersmansion/src/biases/halo-effect.md

 ---
 title: Halo Effect
-description: If you see a person as having a possitive trait, that possitive impression will spill over into their other traits.
+description: If we see a person as having a possitive trait, that possitive impression will spill over into their other traits.
 tags:
     - social
     - belief
-    - money
+    - politics
 ---

 > Maria could never be mean, she’s so cute!